 Figure 6.1: Hierarchy of code layers that are assembled to make up an MITgcm simulation.
 Conceptually (and in terms of code organization) MITgcm consists of several layers.
 At the base is a layer of core software that provides a basic numerical and computational foundation for MITgcm simulations.
 This layer is shown marked Foundation Code at the bottom of the figure and corresponds to code in the italicised subdirectories on the figure.
 This layer is not organized into packages.
-All code above the foundation layer is organizing and layering the different levels of functionality that make up the full MITgcm software distribution.
+All code above the foundation layer is organized as packages.
+Much of the code in MITgcm is contained in packages which serve as a useful way of organizing and layering the different levels of functionality that make up the full MITgcm software distribution.
 The figure shows the different packages in MITgcm as boxes containing bold face upper case names.
 Directly above the foundation layer are two layers of general purpose infrastructure software that consist of computational and numerical packages.
 These general purpose packages can be applied to both online and offline simulations and are used in many different physical simulation types.
 Above these layers are more specialized packages.